ONE NORMALLY DOESN’T associate Russia with the 300-year-long “Indian Wars” of North America.

 In June of 1802, a war party of Tlingits struck at the Russian settlement at Sitka burning cabins, warehouses and dry-docks, massacring 150 Russians and Aleutian workers, and even capturing some of the families of the dead settlers.

 The captain of an American vessel in Alaskan waters negotiated for the release of some of the captives and immediately made sail for Kodiak, the capital of Russian America, to report the incident.
-The governor of Russia’s Alaska colony, Alexandr Baranov, paid a ransom for the release of the remaining captives.
+The governor of Russia’s Alaska colony, Alexandr Baranov, paid a ransom for the release of the remaining hostages.

-Baranov, who himself was wounded in the action, responded with a naval artillery bombardment of the native camp that lasted for four days.
+Baranov, who himself was wounded in the action, responded with a naval artillery bombardment of the camp that lasted for four days.

 The Tlingit sustained an unknown number of casualties in the attack and ended up calling for a truce.
 In the aftermath of the battle, the band evacuated the region altogether.
 They would return in the 1820s.